Ecliptopera silaceata

-Ecliptopera silaceata, the small phoenix, is a moth of the family Geometridae.
+Ecliptopera silaceata, the small phoenix, is a species of moth in the family Geometridae.
 The species was first described by Michael Denis and Ignaz Schiffermüller in 1775.

 The distribution includes most of Europe including the British Isles and extends eastwards through Russia and the Altai and the Vyatskoye, as well as north into the Arctic Circle, and south to the Caucasus.
 It also occurs in North America.